Hupmobile: Decline

-Sales and production began to fall even before the depression in 1930.
+Sales and production began to fall even before the Depression in 1930.
 A strategy to make the Hupmobile a larger, more expensive car began with the 1925 introduction of an 8-cylinder model, followed by the elimination of the 4-cylinder Hupmobile after 1925.
-(Hupmobile made only 4-cylinder cars from 1909 to 1924.)
+(Hupmobile made only 4-cylinder cars from 1909 to 1925.)
 While aiming for a more lucrative market segment, Hupp turned its back on its established clientele.
 This was the same mistake that many other medium-priced carmakers made at the same time.
 In an attempt to capture every possible sale, they offered many different models.
 With Hupmobile's low production volume, the result was that no model could be produced in sufficient quantity to achieve economy of scale.

 Newer models

-Hupp abandoned its more conservatively styled product line and turned to Raymond Loewy to design its 1932 Hupp cyclefender, a flashy roadster that did well at the track, but sales continued to decline.
-1934 saw the introduction of a striking restyle called the "Aerodynamic" by Loewy, as well as the lower-priced series 417-W using Murray-built slightly-modified Ford bodies.
+Hupp abandoned its more conservatively styled product line and turned to Raymond Loewy to design its 1932 Hupp Model K, a flashy roadster that did well at the track, but sales continued to decline.
+Later, 1934 saw the introduction of a striking restyle called the "Aerodynamic" by Loewy, as well as the lower-priced series 417-W using J W Murray-built slightly modified Ford bodies.

 Despite technical innovations, squabbles among stockholders and an attempted hostile takeover in 1935 took their toll on the company.
-By 1936 the company was forced to sell some of its plants and assets and in 1937 Hupmobile suspended manufacturing.
+By 1936 the company was forced to sell some of its plants and assets; and in 1937 Hupmobile suspended manufacturing.

 A new line of six- and eight-cylinder cars was fielded for 1938, but by this time Hupp had very few dealers, and sales were disappointingly low.

 Desperate for a return to market strength, on February 8, 1938, Hupmobile acquired the production dies of the Gordon Buehrig-designed Cord 810, paying US$900,000 for the tooling.
 Hupmobile hoped using the striking Cord design in a lower-priced conventional car, called the Skylark, would return the company to financial health.
 Enthusiastic orders came in by the thousands, but production delays soured customer support.